pingcap/docs/explain-aggregation.md

 ## Hash Aggregation

 The Hash Aggregation algorithm uses a hash table to store intermediate results while performing aggregation.
-It executes in parallel using multiple threads, but consumes more memory than stream aggregation.
+It executes in parallel using multiple threads but consumes more memory than Stream Aggregation.

 The following is an example of the `HashAgg` operator: